To :is()

 # Explanation

-Selectors matching happens from right to left.
-That means that for these complex selectors the browser will start with its last <complex-selector-unit>
+Selector matching in browsers happens from right to left.
+That means that for these complex selectors the browser will start with the last <complex-selector-unit>

 (= spec lingo to indicate the individual parts, excluding the combinators) and then move up the chain.